Quantum adiabatic theorem for unbounded Hamiltonians with a cutoff and its application to superconducting circuits: Conclusions

 To demonstrate and illustrate the latter, we performed a calculation of the adiabatic timescale characterizing the accuracy of the qubit approximation of the circuit Hamiltonian of a capacitively shunted flux qubit.
 Specifically we considered a time evolution fashioned after quantum annealing that attempts to reduce the qubit transverse field $X$ linearly as $(1-s)X$.
 The result shows that after some $s^*$ close to $1$ the state generally escapes from the qubit approximation.
 Specifically, higher oscillator states become populated in each well.
 We do not expect this leakage effect to introduce a significant change in the outcome of a single-qubit quantum anneal, since the end-measurement is just a binary measurement of which well the flux is in, not the projection onto the lowest eigenstates.
 Thus, the non-qubit eigenstates become categorized as 0 or 1 depending on the sign of the flux.
 It remains an open question what the effect of this type of leakage is in the case of multi-qubit quantum dynamics, and whether it impacts the prospects of a quantum speedup.

-\acknowledgements We thank Marius Lemm for insightful comments.
-Research was sponsored by the Army Research Office and was accomplished under Grant Number W911NF-20-1-0075.
+We thank Marius Lemm for insightful comments.
+This material is based upon work supported by the National Science Foundation the Quantum Leap Big Idea under Grant No.~OMA-1936388.
+Research was also sponsored by the Army Research Office and was accomplished under Grant Number W911NF-20-1-0075.
 This research is also based upon work (partially) supported by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA) and the Defense Advanced Research Projects Agency (DARPA), via the U.S. Army Research Office contract W911NF-17-C-0050.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the ODNI, IARPA, DARPA, ARO, or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright annotation thereon.